BodenmillerGroup/steinbock/docs/install/docker.md

 [Install Docker](https://docs.docker.com/get-docker/)

+Make Docker available to non-root users: Linux/MacOS users can follow the [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/), Windows users need to add the current user to the `docker-users` group.

 !!! note "Adding a user to the `docker-users` group on Windows hosts"
-    On Windows hosts, to add a user to the `docker-users` group using the Command Prompt (as administrator):
+    On Windows hosts, to add a user to the `docker-users` group using the command line (as administrator):

         net localgroup /add docker-users <username>

 	Replace `<username>` with the name of the user (for domain accounts, use the `<domain>\<username>` format).

-## Usage
+## Installation

 In principle, the *steinbock* Docker container can be run on any Docker-enabled platform: